mainettis/darksun/docs/tools.md

     nimble install nasher
     ```

-2. Initialize Nasher.
-Much like Git, Nasher creates a cache of your repository files in order to compare file versions.
-This allows Nasher to skip certain steps in the build process and saves time, especially in a large module.
-In your command line utility, ensure you're in your `ds` folder and type the following:
+2. After installation, you can verify by type the following:
     ```
-    nasher init --default
+    nasher -v
     ```

-    If you forked the resources repository, repeat this step, but in your `ds-r` folder.
+    *Note: If you get an unkonw command, make sure to check system environmental path variable as before.
+Since you're using nimble, the nimble path entry should be sufficient.*

 3. Configure NWNSC.
 NWNSC is an external script compiler for Neverwinter Nights created by glorwinger (sorry, I don't know his real name).
 He created this tool so that module developers like yourselves could compile scripts without having to use the toolset.
 NWNSC provides much better feedback and can be used with almost any development environment (including [VScode](vscode.md)) to test script compilation without opening the toolset.
-The file `nwnsc.exe` is included in the base folder of the primary repository, so it will be included in your forked repository.
+A zip containing the file can be downloaded from [nwneetools nwnsc](https://github.com/nwneetools/nwnsc/releases).
+Extract the file to the base folder of the primary repository, or to another preferred location recognized by your system's path variable.
 The following command uses the path where your NWNEE game files are installed, not the path to the user content that is normally in your documents directory.
 To configure your installation path, type ***one*** of the two following commands into your command line utility (read both before, then choose your own adventure):

     If your folder names do not have spaces in them (good job!):
     ```